-Narcissus Hillstar produces 2 to 3 blossoms per 12 to 14-inch stem in a reverse bi-color process.
-The 2¾ inch wide blossoms have short funnel-shaped cups that start off in an almost uniform lemon yellow.
-After about a week a white halo begins to show around each trumpet and after another week or so the trumpets turn to a creamy white as well.
+Narcissus ‘Hillstar’ produces 2 to 3 blossoms per 12 to 14 in. stem in a reverse bi-color process.
+The 2¾ in. wide blossoms have short funnel-shaped cups that start off in an almost uniform lemon yellow.
+After about a week a white halo begins to show at the base of each trumpet and after another week or so the trumpets turn to a creamy white as well.
 This colorful process contrasts well with the slender, dark-green foliage of the bulb.
-Blooming in mid to late spring, Hillstar is noted for performing well in our area with its hot summers and milder winters.
+‘Hillstar’ blooms in mid to late spring.

 - 12 to 14 in. tall, yellow to creamy white

 - Begins bloom mid to late spring in full sun to part shade